openedx/open-edx-proposals/oeps/oep-0038-Data-Modeling.rst

 -----------------------

 The standards below are designed to ensure edX can gain the highest value and insights from the data.
-The application of these standards is the most basic level of support to which all applications in the OpenedX ecosystem should adhere.
+The application of these standards is the most basic level of support to which all applications in the Open edX ecosystem should adhere.
 When creating new applications or models please ensure the models being created comform to the following.

 Use a numeric primary key